arlonproj/arlon/docs/design.md

 and applications to it.
 When a user uses Arlon to create and configure a cluster, he or she specifies a profile.
-The profile's cluster specification, bundle list and other settings are used to generate values for the chart, and the chart is deployed as a Helm release into the *arlo* namespace in the management cluster.
+The profile's cluster specification, bundle list and other settings are used to generate values for the chart, and the chart is deployed as a Helm release into the *arlon* namespace in the management cluster.

 Here is a summary of the kinds of resources generated and deployed by the chart: